You must have:

-UK trainees may be eligible to receive a training bursary from the NCTL.
+UK trainees may be eligible to receive a training bursary from the DfE.
 Please see our bursary grid here.

-Trainees can apply to Student Finance England for means-tested and non-means-tested grants up to £3,387 and maintenance loans of up to £5,740.
+Trainees can apply to Student Finance England for means-tested and non-means-tested grants.
 Please visit Student Finance for further information.
-Further means-tested financial assistance may be available from Titan.

 The SCITT Programme will place you in at least two schools during your training period.